StarbirdTech/AI-Blueprints/generative-ai/other-genai-blueprints/vanilla-rag-with-langchain-mlflow/README.md

 This will:

 - Run the full RAG pipeline
-- Integrate DeepEval evaluation, protection, and observability
+- Integrate MLFlow evaluation and observability
 - Register the model in MLflow

 ### Step 2: Deploy the Chatbot Service